wttech/aet/documentation/src/main/wiki/StatusCodesDataFilters.md

 #### Status Codes Data Filters

-Data filters will be apply only for codes contained in the `filterRange`.
+Data filters will be apply only for codes contained in logic sum of the `filterRange` and the `filterCodes`.
 If the `filterRange` isn't provided, default range will be used.

 ##### Exclude Filter